AaryanNarayani/vionum/README.md

 **Fast settlement for obvious prediction-market outcomes.**

-Vionum is an AI oracle that resolves clear prediction-market claims in minutes, not hours—without asking operators to trust a black box.
+Vionum is an AI oracle that resolves clear prediction-market claims in minutes, not hours: without asking operators to trust a black box.

 ---